 Managers should be able to give good leadership, to know their position, where they are going and how to get there as quickly as possible ideally in a context of inspiration, mobilization, appreciation and reflection.
 In this article, Daan van Beek argues why it may be wise to consider at least doubling the number of managers in your organization.
 You may have too few.
 This statement may be somewhat incongruous because the general perception would be that there are actually too many managers.
 The major companies of this world are supposed to be populated with them.
 So why this statement?

-In the book The cockpit of the organization, we want to clarify how you can make a strategy measurable using the organization Cockpit.
-We could therefore distance ourselves from the question of how to develop a strategy In order to prepare an organization Cockpit, it is sufficient that the organization has a strategy at a certain point in time.
+In order to prepare an organization Cockpit, it is sufficient that the organization has a strategy at a certain point in time.
 However, writing a book on strategic performance management without ‘coming clean’ is not possible.
 Because, in strategy formulation, content, tools like Cognos and BusinessObjects, and process influence each other.
 That is also the reason that the leadership of an intelligent organization tries to make content and process reinforce each other.

 Strategy formulation can take place in completely different ways.
 There is apparently no ‘one best way’.
 The strategy schools with their four quadrants urge managers to make a choice themselves depending on their own situation.
 Despite the differences, I think that conclusions can also be drawn that are applicable to almost all situations.
 With these conclusions, I indicate how strategy formulation in an organization can be carried out more effectively.